-There are some common job roles and professionals to be included in the process of achieving software implementation goals.
+If you are counting on which to take into consideration in the process of software implementation plan then here are some of the common job roles and professionals to be included in the process of achieving software implementation goals.

 - Project owner

-Usually, the head of the business or department deploys the new software system; in larger businesses, this may be a team of executives rather than just one person.
+Usually the head of the business or department deploying the new software system; in larger businesses, this may be a team of executives rather than just one person.